How To Find Us

 Admission is free.
 A charge may be made for special exhibitions.

-Our free Gallery Bus takes visitors from the Scottish National Gallery to the Scottish National Gallery of Modern Art and back again.
+Our Gallery Bus takes visitors from the Scottish National Gallery to the Scottish National Gallery of Modern Art and back again.
+Tickets are £1.
 For service information and timetables see here.

 In the Scottish National Gallery, there is wheelchair access to all areas of the Gallery.
 There is also a specially adapted toilet and lift.